 JLEN reaffirmed its 6.66p dividend target for the current financial year when it published its COVID-19 update on 26 March 2020.

 Over the year to the end of April 2020, JLEN traded between a discount of 7.1% and a premium of 22.3%, with an average premium of 14.7%.
 On 12 May 2020 JLEN was trading on a premium of 13.3%.

 JLEN’s share price fell sharply in the initial panic around COVID-19 but recovered swiftly once investors realised that it was unlikely to be much affected by the virus.
-Its attractive dividend yield, which is uncorrelated with equity markets, appears to be attracting investors in this environment.
-On page 2 we discussed JLEN’s most recent share issue.
+Its attractive uncorrelated dividend yield appears to be attracting investors in this environment.
+We discussed JLEN’s most recent share issue earlier.
 It will most likely seek to expand further when markets permit.

 Readers interested in further information about JLEN may wish to read our earlier notes.
-Details are provided in Figure 12 below.
-You can read the notes by clicking on them in Figure 12 or by visiting QuotedData.com.
+You can read the notes by clicking the links or by visiting our website.